Blizzard/node-rdkafka/README.md

   topic: 'librdtesting-01', // topic the message comes from
   offset: 1337, // offset the message was read from
   partition: 1, // partition the message was on
-  key: 'someKey' // key of the message if present
+  key: 'someKey', // key of the message if present
-}
+  timestamp: 1510325354780 // timestamp of message creation }
 ```